uggds/vagrant-docker/README.md

 mv /path/to/binary/linuxx64_12201_database.zip 12.2.0.1/
 ./buildDockerImage.sh -v 12.2.0.1 -e -i
 ```
+---

-# IF there is not enough space available in the docker container..
+If there is not enough space available in the docker container..

 If you encounted the follow message, you should increase Docker container size limit.